Lionheartrep/lightblue/README.md

 This script is meant to be used on a clean kali linux instance, I have not tested it on an already running instance.
 For a full application list check the credits.

+if you are downloading the scripts seperatly, make sure to put them in the same folder.

 # Usage
 Make sure all .sh files are executable with chmod +x